k2view-academy/K2View-Academy/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md

-The credentials of the Fabric system database are configured at the config.ini and being encrypted by Fabric.
+The credentials of the Fabric system database are configured in the config.ini and are being encrypted by Fabric.
 You can also use one of the integrated [Secret Managers](/articles/26_fabric_security/04a_secret_manager.md) to store them.